Cs4System/Eurorack/Transistor_Ladder_VCF/README.md

 - small and dens SMD build (0603, SOIC, SOT-363!)
 Not a beginner build, please be sure to have some SMD-soldering practice!
 <img src="picture.jpg" alt="picture" width="200"/>

-- All files are published under CC BY-NC-SA 4.0 if not marked differently
+- All files are published under CC BY-NC-SA 4.0
 - DO NOT USE COMMERCIALLY!
 - Build for yourself or for a friend, but do not sell builds, PCBs, pannels or any parts of the designes in this repository!
 - Feel free to modify, copy and use all files provided here.
 If you want to publish derivative work, please do so under same license as original